Meet the Team

 Georgia

-Portfolio Manager
+Regional Manager

-As the Portfolio Manager for Coast Services Group, I bring over seven years of experience in multi-site leadership and operational management within the Early Childhood sector, including four years at a national level.
+As the Regional Manager for Coast Services Group, I bring over seven years of experience in multi-site leadership and operational management within the Early Childhood sector, including four years at a national level.
 My work spans across diverse communities, with a strategic focus on delivering high-quality early learning and OOSH services.

 Over the years, I’ve led large teams, driven performance, ensured compliance, and fostered a culture of ongoing growth and improvement.
 I value teamwork and lead through collaboration., accountability, and a genuine commitment to the wellbeing and development of children.